McLargo/go-framework/README.md

   - `handlers`: folder to manage and gather files related to the handlers
 - `pkg/`: folder to manage and gather files related to code that can be used by external applications
+- `.air.toml`: file to manage air configuration
+- `.gitignore`: file to manage git ignore
+- `go.mod`: file to manage go modules
+- `go.sum`: file to manage go modules
+- `LICENSE`: file to manage the license
 - `README.md`: main file to start the application
-- `.gitignore`: file to manage git ignore
 - `taskfile.yml`: file to manage tasks

 As a reference, I follow the